 As I said earlier, the book-length Bob Hope stories were broken into chapter-like sections, though not labeled as chapters, and there were no story titles until many years later.
 The last page of each section said CONTINUED at lower right, as seen here in issue #10…

 …and the first page of the next section had the Bob Hope logo as if it was a separate story, though the action continues from the previous page.
-I can’t think of another DC comic that worked this way, especially a humor title.
+There were a few DC humor titles that worked this way, but not many.

 I have counted a few one-pagers by artist Mort Drucker like this one from issue #74.
 Drucker had worked alongside Ira as a DC production artist for a few years honing his drawing talent before finding success as a freelance artist at MAD, DC and other companies in the mid 1950s.